abjerner/Skybrud.Social.Facebook/authentication/authentication-page.md

 ## Initializing an instance of FacebookService

-Once you have obtained an access token, you can initialize a new instance of the {{class:Skybrud.Social.Facebook.FacebookService}} class as shown in the example below:
+Once you have obtained an access token, you can initialize a new instance of the <code type="Skybrud.Social.Facebook.FacebookService, Skybrud.Social.Facebook">FacebookService</code> class as shown in the example below:

 ```csharp
 // Initialize a new service instance from an access token